Broken Bow (Star Trek: Enterprise): Reception

 The episode received positive reviews from critics.

-Ron Wertheimer of The New York Times gave the episode a positive review, saying "Enterprise gets back to basics, then improves on them."
+Ron Wertheimer of The New York Times gave the episode a positive review, saying: "Enterprise gets back to basics, then improves on them."

-David Segal of the Washington Post was critical of the first episode, "the script is riddled with clunkers and jargon" and that the show "has a bargain-basement feel that lands just this side of camp; the space fights aren't much more convincing than PlayStation offerings.
+David Segal of The Washington Post was critical of the first episode, saying that "the script is riddled with clunkers and jargon" and that the show "has a bargain-basement feel that lands just this side of camp; the space fights aren't much more convincing than PlayStation offerings.
 And everything is wrapped in a trite message about unity and the importance of getting along."

 Laura Fries of Variety says the prequel setting "rejuvenates a somewhat tired notion" but also says "viewers are reminded that this is more akin to their father's Star Trek."
 She praised Bakula for bringing "an earthy quality back" to the captain, making him "personable and accessible".

 Howard Rosenberg of the Los Angeles Times predicted that Star Trek fans would either "raise the bar impossibly high for this series or watch it because they watch everything with this brand" but as a casual viewer he found the premiere "mildly entertaining, but mostly plays rather tepidly, its occasional glints of intellect pushed far into the background by action."
 Allan Johnson of the Chicago Tribune was positive about the series as an accessible entry point for potential new fans.
 Entertainment Weekly gave it a grade B+, and said it was "appealing to both Trekkies and non-fans of this pop-cultural institution".
-Hal Boedeker of the Orlando Sentinel calls the story "a standard adventure" and is critical of action sequences as "familiar" and that "It goes boldly and unapologetically where dozens of series have gone before."
-He praised Blalock for her performance "Star Trek purists might not be amused, but the captivating Blalock energizes the franchise.
+Hal Boedeker of the Orlando Sentinel called the story "a standard adventure" and was critical of action sequences as "familiar" and that "it goes boldly and unapologetically where dozens of series have gone before."
+He praised Blalock for her performance: "Star Trek purists might not be amused, but the captivating Blalock energizes the franchise.
 Enterprise needs every bit of pizazz she can supply."